signavio/dmn-and-drools-execution-examples/README.rst

 -----

 Setting input values for a .drl file execution, the input objects must be constructed and inserted into the session.
-This is done by retrieving the type of the object (so called fact type), instantiating an object with that and setting all the fields.
+This is done by retrieving the type of the object (so-called fact type), instantiating an object with that, and setting all the fields.

 .. code-block:: java